keyboard_arrow_up

 Plastic Fabrication Applications

-Some specific examples of industries that use plastic fabrications include: chemical processing, construction, cosmetics, electronics, sign making, pharmaceutical, medical, consumer goods, toy manufacturing, packaging, shipping, automotive, agriculture, architectural, food and beverage processing, restaurant, engineering and lighting industries.
+Industries using plastic fabrication include chemical processing, construction, cosmetics, electronics, sign manufacturing, pharmaceuticals, medical, consumer goods, toys, packaging, shipping, automotive, agriculture, architecture, food and beverage processing, restaurants, engineering, and lighting.

 Plastic Fabrication Products Produced

-Plastic components like industrial machine parts and hardware are often used within manufacturing and industrial applications.
-Examples of these and a wide variety of other products that plastic manufacturing can produce include: washers, adapters, bearings, bushings, guide rings, insulators, shims, spacers, o-rings, wear rings, hardware such as screws, nuts and bolts, plastic tanks and containers, display racks, toys, enclosures, carts, carrying cases, powder coatings, fiberglass sheet and signs.
+Common plastic components for industrial applications include machine parts and hardware such as washers, adapters, bearings, bushings, guide rings, insulators, shims, spacers, o-rings, wear rings, hardware like screws, nuts and bolts, plastic tanks, containers, display racks, toys, enclosures, carts, carrying cases, powder coatings, fiberglass sheets, and signs.

-In addition to providing plastic fabrication services and formed plastic products, the plastics industry provides a variety of commercial and consumer plastic shaping products, such as plastic cutters (metal blades used to cut plastic).
+In addition to fabrication services and custom products, the plastics industry offers various commercial and consumer shaping tools such as plastic cutters, which are metal blades designed to cut plastic efficiently.

 Things to Consider When Choosing Plastic Fabrication